Five Questions to Determine Your Organizational Development Priorities

 Laura Fish, LL.B./B.C.L., is the Chief Strategy and Planning Officer at Federation CJA in Montreal, Quebec, Canada.
 Laura can be reached at Laura.Fish@FederationCJA.org

-Nanette Fridman, MPP, JD, is founder and principal of Fridman Strategies, a consulting firm specializing in strategic planning, financial resource development, governance and leadership coaching nonprofits.
+Nanette Fridman, MPP, JD, is President of Fridman Strategies, Inc., a consulting firm specializing in strategic planning, financial resource development, governance and leadership coaching nonprofits.
 She is the author of On Board: What Current and Aspiring Board Members Must Know About Nonprofits & Board Service.
 Nanette can be reached at email@example.com.